 Alternative revenue programs allow utilities to adjust future rates in response to past activities or completed events if certain criteria established by a regulator are met.
 UNS Gas has identified its LFCR mechanism as an alternative revenue.
 See Note 2 for additional information regarding this cost recovery mechanism.

 Other Revenues

 Other Revenues primarily includes derivative revenue and related party revenue.
-See Note 6 for information regarding related party revenue.
-See Note 11 for information regarding derivative instruments.
+See Note 6 for information regarding revenue from related parties and Note 11 for information regarding derivative instruments.

 NOTE 5.
 ACCOUNTS RECEIVABLE